 - Not wishing to discuss exams/university applications and becoming distressed when this occurs

 - Walking out of lessons when this is unusual for them

 - Dropping out of extra-curricular activities/teams which they used to enjoy

-What can parents do if they believe their teen is suffering from depression?
+Advice for parents concerned their teen is suffering from depression

-When speaking to a teenager with depression, Dr van Zwanenberg suggests that parents should calmly explain that they are worried as they have seen changes in the teen’s behaviour.
+When speaking to a teenager who has signs and symptoms of depression, Dr van Zwanenberg suggests that parents should calmly explain that they are worried as they have seen changes in the teen’s behaviour.